-The source of rusty water is often an inground home well but some municipal water systems also have high levels of iron where the cause may be old, cast iron water system pipes that are corroding.
+The source of rusty water is often an inground home well but some municipal water systems also have high levels of iron due to old cast iron water system pipes that are corroding.

-Rusty or red water can be caused by two sources.
+Evidence of rusty or red water problems is usually caused by two sources:

-- A water source loaded with suspended particles of iron bacteria causes ugly discoloration and stains on kitchen, bathroom, and laundry fixtures and equipment, as well as on dishes and laundry.
+- A water source loaded with suspended particles of iron bacteria leaves ugly discoloration and stains on kitchen, bathroom, and laundry fixtures and equipment, as well as on dishes and laundry.

-- Rusty water heaters, pipes, or water storage containers causes staining to be more sporadic.
+- Rusty water heaters, pipes or water storage containers cause staining to be more sporadic.

 Evidence of Rusty or Red Water Laundry Problems

-- Yellowing, especially when chlorine bleach is used
+- Yellowing of white clothes, especially when chlorine bleach is used

 How to Fix Rusty Water Laundry Problems

-If it is not possible to pass problem water source through a water softener, a phosphate feeder, or a chlorinating filter, laundry results can be improved by using a non-precipitating packaged water softener (usually containing phosphate) along with the usual amounts of regular laundry detergent.
+If it is not possible to pass the problem water source through a water softener, a phosphate feeder or a chlorinating filter, laundry results can be improved by using a non-precipitating packaged water softener (usually containing phosphate) along with the usual amounts of heavy-duty laundry detergent.
 Follow the recommended amounts listed on the package.
 Be sure to use the compound in the rinse cycle as well as the wash cycle to prevent rust stains.

-Never put clothes with rust stains in the dryer as the high heat will set the stain and make it extremely difficult to remove.
-Never use chlorine bleach to remove the stains because chlorine bleach will set the stains permanently.
+Never put clothes with rust stains in the dryer because the high heat will set the stain and make it extremely difficult to remove.
+Never use chlorine bleach to remove the stains because chlorine bleach will set rust stains permanently.

-A more economical and ecofriendly method is to sprinkle salt on the spot and dampen it with lemon juice.
+A more economical and eco-friendly method for rust removal is to sprinkle salt on the spot and dampen it with lemon juice.
 Dry articles in the sun, then rinse.
-Test procedures on a hidden portion of the article first, since they may cause color change.
+Test procedures on a hidden portion of the article first, since the lemon juice may cause a color change.
 Take non-colorfast fabrics to a commercial laundry for professional treatment.

 How to Get Rid of Rusty Water

-The first step is to do a physical inspection of your home plumbing system.
+The first step in resolving a rusty water problem is to do a physical inspection of your home plumbing system.
 A rusty water heater or pipes can leach enough iron into your washer to cause problems.
 Replacement of the water heater, pipes, or a rusty water storage container may solve the problem.

 If the test shows that the level of iron is small, a mechanical water softener will generally remove the iron along with other minerals.
 Another alternative is to hold the iron in suspension by use of a phosphate feeder system.